- October 15, 1983

-Bruno Senna is well-known Brazilian racing driver who has competed in the various competitions.
-He is also a nephew of the legendary champion Ayrton Senna.
+Bruno Senna is well-known Brazilian racing driver who has competed in the various premier championships, including Formula One, FIA World Endurance Championship and Formula E.

 When Bruno was 21 years old, he started to compete at a higher level.
 He has appeared in some Formula BMW UK and Asian Formula Renault Challenge races.
 That was a good preparation for the following year in which Senna has competed in British Formula 3, driving for Raikkonen Robertson Racing.
 In his first full-time season in motorsports, Bruno scored one pole position (at Nurburgring) and had three podium finishes.
 After all, 2006 he won the 10th position in the championship.

 In the season of 2006, he stayed with the same team and had better results.
 Bruno Senna took the 3rd place in the series after he has won five races and having a total of nine podium finishes.
 The same year he survived a huge crash at Snetterton and appeared as a guest in the Porsche Supercup but failed to finish the race in Monaco.

 He was ready for the new challenge and in 2007 Bruno Senna debuted in GP2 Series, the competition which is probably the best springboard for the future Formula 1 aces.
 The Brazilian did well with Arden International team in his rookie season.
 Racing against more experienced rivals, Senna managed to win a race in Spain, had another Top 3 finishes and earned 34 points what was enough for the 8th place overall.

 Video - Bizarre, Bruno Senna hits a dog during GP2 Series race in Istanbul

 During the break in the GP2 Series, Bruno drove the Ferrari Challenge Europe round at Silverstone and impressed behind the wheel of F430.
 He won both races starting from pole position but also had an opportunity to learn the track.